speechbrain/speechbrain/recipes/TIMIT/ASR/seq2seq_knowledge_distillation/README.md

 ```

 #### 2. Run inference on all teacher models
 This part run inference on all teacher models and store them on disk using `experiment_save_teachers.py`.
+It is only required that you setup the `tea_models_dir` variable corresponding to the path to a txt file.
+The latter txt file needs to contain
+a list of paths pointing to each teacher model.ckpt.
+We decided to work with a file so it can easily scale to hundreds of teachers.

 Example:
 ```